SorinBarbovic/HR-Assistant---First-Py-Project/README.md

-# HR-Assistant---First-Py-Project
+# Personal-Assistant---First-Py-Project
-Build an HR assistant app to track working hours and tasks/to do list
+Build a Personal assistant app to manage tasks/to do list; To be added - extra functionalities: create and extract reports, shopping list, holiday planner